xueyao-bai-mike/code-dispatcher/README.md

 # Access Code Dispatcher

-A simple web application for dispatching access codes to users.
+A serverless web application for dispatching access codes to users.
 The application consists of an admin portal for uploading access codes and a user portal for users to retrieve their access codes.

 ## Architecture